Chapter 5-10-2: Past Tenses in Sequence

 When the verb in the independent clause is the past tense, the verb in the dependent clause is usually in a past tense as well.
 The past tenses are the simple past, the past progressive, the past perfect, and the past perfect progressive.

-The verb in dependent clause should accurately reflect the temporal relationship of the two clauses.
+The verb in a dependent clause should accurately reflect the temporal relationship between the two clauses.

-The action of dependent clause ("but Mr. Whitaker had closed the store") is described with a past perfect tense ("had closed") because the act of closing takes place before the act of arriving.
-The simple predicate of the independent clause ("by the time Miriam arrived") is in the simple past.
+All the events in this sentence took place in the past.
+The action of the dependent clause ("even though Miriam had arrived at 4:58 p.m.") is described with a past perfect tense ("had arrived") because the act of denial takes place after the act of arriving.

 After we located the restaurant that Christian had raved about, we ate supper there every Friday.

-Since actions of the second dependent clause ("that Christian had raved about") precedes the other actions in the sentence, the past perfect is most appropriate verb tense.
+Since actions of the second dependent clause ("that Christian had raved about") precede the other actions in the sentence, the past perfect is the most appropriate verb tense.

 We fed the elephant oats for a week because it had eaten all the hay.

-In this sentence, both actions take place in the past, but the action of the independent clause (the feeding oats) follows the action of dependent clause (the eating of the hay) and as a result, the predicate of the dependent clause is in the past perfect ("had eaten").
+In this sentence, both actions take place in the past, but the action of the independent clause (the feeding oats) follows the action of the dependent clause (the eating of the hay) and, as a result, the predicate of the dependent clause is in the past perfect ("had eaten").

-After she had learnedd to drive, Alice felt more independent.
+After she had learned to drive, Alice felt more independent.

-In this example the predicate of the dependent clause is in the past perfect ("had learned") because the act of learning preceded the independent clause's the act of feeling independent.
+In this example, the predicate of the dependent clause is in the past perfect ("had learned") because the act of learning preceded the independent clause's act of feeling independent.

-If the action in the dependent clause, occurs at the same time as the action in the independent clause, the tense usually match.
-So if the simple past is used in the independent clause, the simple past may also used in the dependent clause.
+The tenses usually match if the action in the dependent clause occurs simultaneously with the action in the independent clause.
+So if the simple past is used in the independent clause, the simple past may also be used in the dependent clause.

 When the verb of the independent clause is one of the progressive tenses, the simple past is usually the most appropriate tense for the dependent clause, as in the following sentences: